Merveille94/freecodecamp_Projects/Technnical Documentation App/README.md

 should be a header element, which contains text that describes the topic of that section.

-4_Each section element with the class of main-section dshould also have an id that corresponds with the text of each header contained within it.
+4_Each section element with the class of main-section should also have an id that corresponds with the text of each header contained within it.
 Any spaces should be replaced with underscores (e.g. The section that contains the header "JavaScript and Java"